marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/atomicor.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: ATOMIC_OR, Atomic subroutine, OR

 .. _atomic_or:

-.. index:: ATOMIC_OR

-.. index:: Atomic subroutine, OR

 ATOMIC_OR --- Atomic bitwise OR operation
 *****************************************